top of page

 How These Forms Interact

+Different arenas reward different kinds of authority.
 The result is rarely clean.
 A leader may hold strong positional authority but limited relational credibility.
-Another may be the technical anchor, yet struggles to influence peers with client ownership.
+Another may be the technical anchor, yet struggles to influence peers when it comes to organizational direction.
 Authority shifts with the situation, the people involved, and the history in the room.

 What This Means in Practice